kwhite2/workshoptestrepo/RUNGithubHowTo.md

 - Once you've made your comments, press the Commit button.

    Now you're Committed!

+### Undo your changes, a.k.a.
+[Reverting a Commit](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-commits/reverting-a-commit)

 ### [How to set up a Page to publish](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source)